digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 ###  Data types

 <p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">In this part, we focus on the data structure of dictionaries, which are often used in CoLRev.
-Dictionaries are efficient data structures, which can be used to handle bibliographic records, such as the following (in BibTex format):</p>
+Dictionaries are efficient data structures, which can be used to handle bibliographic records, such as the following (in BibTeX format):</p>

 ```Tex
 @article{Pare2023,